brabect1/sta_basics_course/doc/sta_basics_course.rst

        pt_shell> report_timing -from FF1/CK -to FF2/D
        ...

-3. Specifying an enpoint only would again yield the only timing path in the design, should the enpoint be specified correctly.
+3. Specifying an endpoint only would again yield the only timing path in the design, should the endpoint be specified correctly.
 Notice the assignment asks for using ``FF2/Q`` as the endpoint, but a flop output cannot be an endpoint of a timing path.
 So you should see the STA tool complain::